malachispencer/CV/README.md

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.

 #### Problem solver

 In order to undertake a degree in philosophy, one must possess an analytical mind and a natural inquisitiveness.
-These factors, along with the logical thinking skills developed during my degree and the obsessive focus I put into any activity I commit to, have moulded me into a competent problem solver.
+These traits, along with the logical thinking skills developed during my degree and the obsessive focus I put into any activity I commit to, have moulded me into a competent problem solver.
 From March 2020 to September 2020 I completed over 400 kata on Codewars, in my [Codewars repository](https://github.com/malachispencer/codewars) you can view my 'write ups'.
 A write up includes my solution, one or two solutions from other Codewars users and detailed explanations for all of those solutions.

 #### Excellent communicator